 Most helicopter companies fly clockwise when approaching an island.
 If you can request to be seated on the right side, it is advised that you do so.
 The best views are usually on the right side of the helicopter.

-- If you plan to take photographs, wear dark-colored clothes to reduce glare.
+If you plan to take photographs, wear dark-colored clothes to reduce glare.
 Also, use high-speed settings for your camera.
-But, if you really want to savor the helicopter tour, it is recommended that you minimize the time spent taking pictures and concentrate on the stunning sceneries.
+But, if you really want to savor the helicopter tour, it is recommended that you minimize the time spent taking pictures and concentrate on the stunning scenery.